molssi-seamm/dftbplus_step/docs/index.rst

 <https://dftbplus.org/about-dftb/features>`_ on DFTB+ website.
 Currently this plug-in
 supports the following subset of the capabilities:

-    * DFTB :strike:`and xTB` Hamiltonian
+    * DFTB and xTB Hamiltonian
     * Non-scc and scc calculations for clusters and periodic systems (with arbitrary K-point sampling)
-    * :strike:`Spin polarized calculations with colinear and non-colinear spin`
+    * Spin polarized calculations with colinear :strike:`and non-colinear` spin
     * Dispersion correction (D3, D4, many-body and Tkatchenko-Scheffler)
     * 3rd order correction and other DFTB3-features
     * Ability to treat f-electrons
     * Geometry and lattice optimisation
-    * :strike:`Orbital resolved` density of states (DOS) and band structure.
+    * Orbital resolved density of states (DOS) and band structure.

 .. toctree::
-   :hidden:
    :maxdepth: 1
    :titlesonly: